routbiplab/Web-Scraping-in-Zomato/README.md

 This will help to extract data for top restaurants in your city.

-The above web-scraping techinique was done for "Top Restaurants in Kolkata" collected from Zomato website.
+The above web-scraping technique was done for "Top Restaurants in Kolkata" collected from Zomato website.

 Note: Please validate the class names if you try the above code.